GoldenChrysus/ffxiv-ember-overlay/README.md

     ✔️ Add the overlay to your OBS Studio scene or other stream/video feed where Web pages can be embedded.
     ✔️ More recent embedded browser.
     ❌ More difficult to set up.
+    ❌ Cannot be used in full screen mode.
     ❌ No substantial benefit if not using it in one of the aforementioned ways.

 ### OverlayPlugin